VerBytesnBits/ITCLMS/README.md

 Install this Requirements :
-XAMPP
-Composer
+XAMPP,
+Composer,
-PHP 8.3
+PHP 8.3,
-laravel 12
+laravel 12,
+NodeJS

 then after done "composer install"  to install all the dependecies